placemark/flat-drop-files/README.md

 This is inspired by [datatransfer-files-promise](https://github.com/anatol-grabowski/datatransfer-files-promise), contains collected lessons from [dropzone](https://github.com/dropzone/dropzone), and adapts its junk-file detection from Sindre Sorhus's excellent [junk](https://github.com/sindresorhus/junk) module.

+### Comments

+You'll find plenty of comments in `index.ts` about different gotchas and traps in the DataTransferItem, FileSystemEntry, and other APIs.
+It's unfortunately easy to get these things wrong, whether it's assuming that [DataTransferItem.kind](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/kind) will correctly identify a directory, or forgetting to call `readEntries` on a directory reader repeatedly to page through each 100-item batch of files.